tensorflow/datasets/docs/contribute.md

 # Contribute to the TFDS repository

-Thank you for your interest to our library !
+Thank you for your interest in our library !
 We are thrilled to have such a motivated community.

 ## Get started